-\begin{rmk} Notice that, since the functions $G_1$ and $G_3$ depend on $z$, the limiting distributions $\mu_1$ and $\mu_3$ will also depend on $z$. \end{rmk} \begin{rmk} The function $G_1$ was considered by Hill and Parnovski \cite{hill_variance_2005}, who only proved that $G_1$ is bounded.
+\begin{remark} Notice that, since the functions $G_1$ and $G_3$ depend on $z$, the limiting distributions $\mu_1$ and $\mu_3$ will also depend on $z$. \end{remark} \begin{remark} The function $G_1$ was considered by Hill and Parnovski \cite{hill_variance_2005}, who only proved that $G_1$ is bounded.
 The integration of both space variables that defines $G_2$ was studied by Wolfe \cite{wolfe_asymptotic_1979}, who again studied its pointwise behaviour but did not have the distributional result.
 The function $G_3$ was studied by Philllips and Rudnick \cite{phillips_circle_1994} in relation to the proof that the asymptotic mean of $E(s,z,z)$ vanishes.
-They also consider cofinite groups that are not cocompact, and it is probably possible to extend the proof for $G_3$ to the general cofinite case, but we have refrained from doing this here. \end{rmk} \begin{rmk} Whereas we cannot prove that the remainder $e(s,z,z)$ admits finite variance, we see that the function $G_3(s,z)$ admits not only finite variance, but finite moments of every order.
+They also consider cofinite groups that are not cocompact, and it is probably possible to extend the proof for $G_3$ to the general cofinite case, but we have refrained from doing this here. \end{remark} \begin{remark} Whereas we cannot prove that the remainder $e(s,z,z)$ admits finite variance, we see that the function $G_3(s,z)$ admits not only finite variance, but finite moments of every order.
 In \cite{cherubini_variance_2015} Cherubini and Risager considered integration of $e(s,z,z)$ to fractional order $0<\alpha<1$, and showed that the resulting function $e_\alpha(s,z)$, has finite asymptotic variance for every $0<\alpha<1$.
 This means that not a full integration, but integration to any positive small order suffices to give finite second moment.
-From the variance of $e_\alpha(s,z)$ we might then expect to recover, in the limit as $\alpha$ tends to $0$, the variance of $e(s,z,z)$.
-We were not able to prove this, but we refer to \cite[\S 8]{cherubini_variance_2015} for a more detailed discussion on the subject. \end{rmk}
+From the variance of $e_\alpha(s,z)$ one might then expect to recover, in the limit as $\alpha$ tends to $0$, the variance of $e(s,z,z)$, but it seems hard to prove this.
+We refer to \cite[\S 8]{cherubini_variance_2015} for a more detailed discussion on the subject. \end{remark}